chao1224/SGNN-EBM/README.md

 ### Training from scratch

-Here we provide the script for training the SGNN-EBM (adaptive with pre-trained SGNN) on:
+Here we provide the script for training the SGNN and SGNN-EBM (adaptive with pre-trained SGNN).
+Note that the pre-trained SGNN models is required (either using last script or from the pre-trained weights).

 ```bash
 bash submit_SGNN.sh
 bash submit_SGNN_EBM.sh
 ```

-Note that the pre-trained SGNN models is required (either using last script or from the pre-trained weights).
+### Baselines

+We also provide the scripts for all six STL and MTL baselines under the `scripts` folder.

 ## Cite Us